California Tint Exemption

 • Your primary medical condition

-• How the condition affects your sensitivity to light or UV
+• How the condition causes sensitivity to light or UV radiation

-• Your medical documentation from your primary care physician or eye care specialist
+• Existing medical records from your physician or specialist

 3

-After you submit your application, documentation, and payment of $225, a licensed California physician reviews your medical records against the state's exemption criteria under California Vehicle Code §26708.
-Our physicians provide a professional consultation on your existing documentation — we do not diagnose.
-If your documentation meets state requirements, the physician signs and submits your exemption paperwork on your behalf.
+After you submit your application, documentation, and payment of $225, a licensed California physician (MD or DO) reviews your medical records against CVC §26708(b)(3)exemption criteria.
+Our physicians review existing documentation only — we do not diagnose.
+If your records meet state requirements, the physician certifies your exemption.

 4